DionysusSS13/Dionysus/tools/icon_cutter/README.md

 DioCutter only supports bitmask slice, and doesn't support animation, prefabs and map icons, though all these are planned to be supported.

+We do however handle the positions block a little differently.
+Any unknown keys (anything that isn't the 4-5 expected values) are just added as additional icon states, mostly to keep code far more simple.

 ## How does it work?

 Anytime you build the game, CBT will check and see if any of the files that the cutter cares about have been modified